ssime-git/zenml_mlops_template/README.md

 │   └── iris_preprocessed.csv  # Preprocessed data
 ├── dockerfiles/               # Dockerfiles for each service │   ├── Dockerfile.inference   # Dockerfile for the inference service
+│   ├── Dockerfile.monitor     # Dockerfile for the retraining monitor
 │   ├── Dockerfile.preprocess  # Dockerfile for data preprocessing
 │   └── Dockerfile.train       # Dockerfile for model training
 ├── src/                       # Source code